|Popular in||August||High demand for flights, 9% potential price rise|

 Located in Iraq’s Kurdish region, Sulaymaniyah is known for its mild climate, friendly locals and delicious food – not to mention its wealth of historic sights.

-One of the city's greatest attractions is the chance to immerse yourself safely in a completely unique and hospitable culture.
-Drink tea with locals in atmospheric local tea shops, relax in the city's many leafy parks and haggle with merchants in the bustling bazaar.
+One of the main attractions to take a flight to Sulaymaniyah is the chance to immerse oneself safely in a completely unique and hospitable culture.
+Drink tea with locals in atmospheric local tea shops, relax in the city’s many leafy parks and haggle with merchants in the bustling bazaar.

 Outside the city, visitors will find unspoilt hiking country where you can stumble upon ancient Zoroastrian temples, the stunning waterfalls of Gali Ali Bag or the caves at Chemi Rezan, which contained some of the earliest evidence of human culture.
 See thousand-year old arched bridges, swim in hill-top lakes and visit towns built into mountainsides like Amedi.